 Sensible Portions Veggie Straws: These are a delicious snack, and one that our daughter loves.
 Costco sells a big bag which seems to be the best deal!

-Hot Kid Rice Crisps: We’ve tried a number of gluten free crackers, and these are our daughter’s current favourite.
-I’ve only been able to find these at Thrifty Foods so far, not Save On.
+Simple Mills Almond Flour crackers: We’ve tried a number of gluten free crackers, and these are our daughter’s current favourite.
+We buy them at Costco, and my husband and I love them too!
+She also really likes Hot Kid Rice Crisps – I’ve only been able to find these at Thrifty Foods so far, not Save On.

 RW Garcia 3 Seed Sweet Potato Crackers: these crackers are delicious, and can be purchased in bulk at Costco!

-Pamela’s Pancake mix: We like to make our waffles/pancakes from scratch, but discovered this mix when we took it camping.
+Bob’s Red Mill Gluten Free pancake mix: We like to make our waffles/pancakes from scratch, but discovered this mix when we took it camping.
 Super easy and quite tasty!
+If this one is sold out, our second favourite is probably Pamela’s Pancake mix.

 Namaste Muffin & Scone Mix: I’ve been making muffins from scratch lately, but if I need muffins/scones for an event unexpectedly (and don’t have the ingredients in the house to make my own!) these are a great substitute.
 Throw in a few chocolate chips and they are quite yummy!
 So far I’ve only seen these mixes at Lifestyle Markets, Country Grocer, and our local health food store.

-Namaste Perfect Flour Blend: I’ve tried a couple different gluten free flours, and this is currently our favourite.
+GF Flour: I’ve tried a few different gluten free flours, and Bake My Day’s flour is currently our favourite.
+We also used to always use Namaste Perfect Flour blend, and love it as well.
 One thing we missed when we switched to gluten free was waffles on a special weekend morning!
 I tried at least 3 different gluten free recipes off Pinterest, and each time the waffles came out paper thin, and just not what we were used to.
-Then I tried substituting the Namaste flour cup for cup in my regular waffle recipe and they came out fluffy and delicious!!
+Then I tried substituting the Namaste Perfect Flour blend cup for cup in my regular waffle recipe and they came out fluffy and delicious!!

 Nature’s Path Homestyle Gluten Free Frozen Waffles: Sometimes you just don’t have time to make waffles from scratch – in that case, these are a good substitute!